guiinfmol/WebAnalytics-HW3/README.md

     * PriorityQ.py  contains a class where we implemented the PriorityQueues needed in Beam.
 The core of this class is priority queues in the boltons package, with a slight modification in order to meet our requirements.
     * Functions.py is just a bunch of auxiliary functions.
 Here it is defined among others the Yule Q Quality Measure and the representation of the solution.
-    - folder /data:
-        It includes a bunch of files that are samples (modified or not) extracted from the dataset that we were given.
+* **data**: It includes a bunch of files that are samples (modified or not) extracted from the dataset that we were given.
     - root_folder /:
         Some simple tests to test our algorithm and parts of our code along with a functional demo